VPAC/seqpar/sequentialandparallelprogramming.md

 c.
 Use an issue tracking tool.
 ```

 Sometimes these principles could be in conflict.
 For example, item 4b explicitly says not to copy-and-paste.
 Yet a quotation like this is a copy-and-paste.
-Perhaps a reference or a URL could be provided to the authoritive source instead (indeed, it will be found in the reference section).
+Perhaps a reference or a URL could be provided to the authoritative source instead (indeed, it will be found in the reference section).
 However, there is also the principles embodied in 1a.
 If this section simply said "go read this paper", most people (and probably including yourself, gentle reader) would have thought to themselves, "I'll do that later" and it wouldn't happen.
 We humans like to read in serial even when hyperlinks are available.
-With appetite whet the emphasis is made, please read the paper *now*, carefully, and take notes.
+With appetite whet, the emphasis is made, this is the only time I will say this: Please read the paper *now*, carefully, and take notes.
 Then return to this text.

 Once one has a good grasp of the conventions for coding practises then one has to develop good programming.
 Again, it is only possible to touch upon this in brief and refer the reader to some other excellent sources.
-Because logical and mathematics remains pretty consistent it is possible to recomemnd a text as old as 1970, well recognised as a classic in the subject specifically E.W.Dijkstra's "Notes on Structured Programming" (1970), the URL of the PDF in this book's references.
+Because logical and mathematics remains pretty consistent it is possible to recommend a text as old as 1970, well recognised as a classic in the subject specifically E.W.Dijkstra's "Notes on Structured Programming" (1970), the URL of the PDF in this book's references.
 "Notes" emphasises the need to testing, structured design, enumeration and induction, abstraction, decomposition of problems and composition of programs, conditionals and branching, comparison of programs, the use of number theory in programming, families of related programs, system and programmer performance, and arrangement of layers corresponding to abstraction.
 If all of this seems familiar, that's because the principles have become commonly accepted in computer science.
 That's why it's a classic!

 Another example of a classic is "The Elements of Programming Style" (Kernighan, Plauger, 1978).
-The name is deliberatly designed to invoke a reference to the more famous "The Elements of Style" by Strunk and White for writers, and makes the observation that sometimes the rules are broken by the best programmers, but when they do there is a greater benefit in breaking the rule rather than keeping it.
+The name is deliberately designed to invoke a reference to the more famous "The Elements of Style" by Strunk and White for writers, and makes the observation that sometimes the rules are broken by the best programmers, but when they do there is a greater benefit in breaking the rule rather than keeping it.
 In most cases however, keeping the style rule is preferred.
 What are their style rules?
 Clarity in coding is better than cleverness.
 Code re-use through libraries and common functions is essential.
 Avoid too many temporary variables.
 Select unique and meaningful variable names and ensure variables are initialised before use.
 Break down big problems into smaller pieces, structure code with procedures and functions that do one thing well, and avoid goto statements.
 Re-writing bad code is preferential to patching.
 Use recursive procedures for recursively-defined data structures; it doesn't save time or storage, it is for clarity.
 Test for plausibility and validity and check the validity of inputs in the code, using EOF markers.
 Make use of debugging compilers, check boundary conditions, look out for off-by-one errors, and don't confuse integers and reals.
-Perfomance is secondary to functional.
+Performance is secondary to functional.
 Comments should be judicious, should agree with the code, and the code should be formatted for readability.

-There is also Niklas Wurth's "Algorithms and Data Structures" (Wurth, 1985), which does as it says on tin, outling the particular advantages and disadvantages of each in each context, and understandably makes extensive use of the Pascal and Modula-2 programming languages, depending on edition.
-Despite the order of the title, Wurth is insisten that data preceeds algorithms.
+There is also Niklas Wurth's "Algorithms and Data Structures" (Wurth, 1985), which does as it says on tin, outlining the particular advantages and disadvantages of each in each context, and understandably makes extensive use of the Pascal and Modula-2 programming languages, depending on edition.
+Despite the order of the title, Wurth is insistent that data precedes algorithms.
 Thus one initially finds a comparison between standard primitive types (real, boolean, char, set), the structure and representation of arrays and records, files, searching through linear approaches, binary approaches, and tables, sorting arrays and sequences, recursion, dynamic information such as recursive data types, and pointers, and hashing functions.
-Wurth argued that "many programmming errors can be prevented by making programmers aware of the methods and techniques which they hitherto applied intuitively and often unconsciously", and by implication, many errors are made when they are not consciously aware of the methods and techniques.
+Wurth argued that "many programming errors can be prevented by making programmers aware of the methods and techniques which they hitherto applied intuitively and often unconsciously", and by implication, many errors are made when they are not consciously aware of the methods and techniques.

 Taking a second bite at the cherry, Martin's "Clean Code: A Handbook of Agile Software Craftsmanship" (2009) can be read alongside "Clean Coders" (2011).
 The opening chapter points to the re-writing or maintenance costs of "owning a mess"; prevention is cheaper.
 After this it argues for meaningful names - in filenames, variables, functions etc. In addition to be meaningful, they should also be distinct, searchable, and use one word per concept.
 Martin argues "don't pun", however puns can be meaningful, insightful, and most importantly, memorable.
 Functions should be small, do one thing, have one level of abstraction, and have no side effects.
 Comments should include legal provisions, explanation of intent, clarifications, warnings, and to-do comments.
-The comments on formatting emphasise readability on the vertica; amd horitzontal axes, and the use of "team rules".
-Management of objects and data structures should be based on the realisation that objects expose data and hide data, whiile data structures expose data but have no behaviour; objects are preferred if one wants to add new data types, and new data types are prefrred if you want new behaviours.
+The comments on formatting emphasise readability on the vertical and horizontal axes, and the use of "team rules".
+Management of objects and data structures should be based on the realisation that objects expose data and hide data, whiile data structures expose data but have no behaviour; objects are preferred if one wants to add new data types, and new data types are preferred if you want new behaviours.
 In error handling, making use of exceptions rather than return codes, and don't pass or return null.

 Use of boundaries should be part of a program's structure, especially when using third-party code.
 Unit tests should kept clean, with one concept per test.
 Classes should be small, organised with encapsulation, and isolated which allows for change.
 Concurrency allows for a separation between what gets done and when it gets done, and properly designed can improve performance, but must be based around defensive programming to avoid the problems resulting from race conditions.
 Concurrency is also a the subject of lengthy appendix in the book.
 In addition there is discussion on refinement of existing code, and plenty of heuristic examples of the principles described.
 If all of this seems to be a bit fleeting, that's because it is.
 In two paragraphs, this is only a thousand metre view of a book that is over four hundred pages of glorious detail.
 Read the book.

+Take an opportunity to read the website `suckless.org`, "software that sucks less" and take in the principles, "simplicity, clarity and frugality".
+Beautiful software is not based on lines of code, just as more words does not make you a better author.
+Those three principles will create software that is efficient, robust, stable, maintainable, and very importantly, "plays nice with others".

 Often I have said in various training courses: *"Programming is hard.
 Parallel programming is very hard.
 Quantum programming is impossible"*.
 This is quite serious.
-Programming is a difficult task that involves an incredible attention to the logical workflow of various activities and then the processes of optimisation to improve clarity, performance etc. This is why Ken Thompson, of the creators of UNIX and C once remarked: "“One of my most productive days was throwing away 1000 lines of code." (in Raymond, E. *The Art of UNIX Programming*).
+Programming is a difficult task that involves an incredible attention to the logical workflow of various activities and then the processes of optimisation to improve clarity, performance etc. This is why Ken Thompson, of the creators of UNIX and C once remarked: "“One of my most productive days was throwing away 1000 lines of code." (in Raymond, E. "The Art of UNIX Programming").

 Programming is not easy.
 Deciding to make a serial program run in parallel will make a lot more difficult, not just in identification of the the parts that can be possibly run in parallel, or the addition of new pragmas or routines, but especially in the process of debugging.
 Think hard about race conditions; and then think about them again.